iGotYourBackMr/Outlook-Account-Generator/README.md

 pip install requests
 ```

-### Step 4: Configure the Project
+### Step 5: Configure the Project
-1. **Extract the Project Files**: Ensure you have all the project files extracted into a directory.

-2. **Navigate to the Project Directory**: Open your terminal or command prompt and navigate to the project directory:
+1. **Navigate to the Project Directory**: Ensure you are in the project directory:

     ```sh
-    cd path/to/your_project_directory
+    cd Outlook-Account-Generator
     ```

-3. **Create `config.py`**: Create a `config.py` file with your CAPSolver API key and Discord webhook URL.
+2. **Create `config.py`**: Create a `config.py` file with your CAPSolver API key and, optionally, your Discord webhook URL.
 Use a text editor to create this file in the project directory with the following content:

     ```python
-    CAPSOLVER_API_KEY = 'your_capsolver_api_key'
+    CAPSOLVER_API_KEY = ''  # Leave empty if not using CAPSolver
-    WEBHOOK_URL = 'your_discord_webhook_url'
+    WEBHOOK_URL = ''  # Leave empty if not using Discord webhook
     ```

-### Step 5: Project Directory Structure
+### Step 6: Project Directory Structure
 Ensure your project directory looks like this:

 ```
-your_project_directory/
+Outlook-Account-Generator/
 │
 ├── modules/
 │   ├── __init__.py